hannawong/ColXLM/README.md

 The ColXLM-15 model includes these languages: en-fr-es-de-it-pt-nl-sv-pl-ru-ar-zh-ja-ko-hi, represented by [ISO 639-2 Code](https://www.loc.gov/standards/iso639-2/php/code_list.php)

 #### Pretraining Details
 We continue pretraining our retrieval-oriented language models from the public [mBERT checkpoint](https://huggingface.co/bert-base-multilingual-uncased).
-Therefore, our cross-lingual LM is implicitly pretrained with four objectives (MLM, QLM, RR, ROP).
+Therefore, our multilingual LM is implicitly pretrained with four objectives (MLM, QLM, RR, ROP).
 We first train with QLM in random order of languange pairs, then train with RR and ROP in random order of language pairs in each iteration.
-Each epoch contains 320K query-document pairs per language pair for each objective.
+Each epoch contains 200K iteration per language pair for each objective, with batchsize 32.

 In order to train the model, you need to run `train.sh`: